-ARTS IN THE GARDEN is blossoming this year to provide an enriched program for children.
 Amy Rosenbaum, owner and director of Arts in the Garden, works in collaboration with a talented group of educators who bring a wide array of enriched learning experiences to children.
-Alongside Amy’s directing and teaching we are proud to offer two morning teachers and two afternoon teachers — a 1:4 ratio of teachers to children that is unique in most school settings.
+We are proud to offer a 1:4 ratio of teachers to children that is unique in most school settings.
 All the teachers have been selected with skills in early childhood education and specialty areas that blend with the philosophy and values of our school community.
-These include backgrounds in the arts, yoga, nature-based education, Spanish, storytelling, music, creative movement, gardening and more.
-Amy also offers parent support on the development of their child and is committed to building the Arts in the Garden staff and family community through project work and gatherings throughout the year.
+These include backgrounds in the arts, yoga, nature-based education, storytelling, music, creative movement and more.
+Amy also offers individual and group parent support to further our home/school connection.

 Amy Rose, (as she is called), has over 30 years of experience developing and directing creative departments and programs in both corporate and nonprofit community-based organizations.
-She has a masters degree in Education from Harvard Graduate School of Education, is a certified Arts Integration Specialist studying the Harvard Project Zero frameworks and has studied the Reggio Approach for over 10 years.
-She is a Licensed Child Care Provider with credentials in Early Childhood Education, Supervision and Administration and has worked in the field for more than 15 years.
+She has a masters degree in education from Harvard Graduate School of Education, is a certified Arts Integration Specialist studying the Harvard Project Zero frameworks and has studied the Reggio Approach close to 20 years.
+Her depth of study includes study tours in Reggio Emilia, Italy and New Zealand.
+She is a Licensed Child Care Provider with credentials in Early Childhood Education, Supervision and Administration.

 Arts in the Garden was built in 2012 around a passion for incorporating the arts across the curriculum, in-depth discovery learning, enhancements to children’s magical thinking and the respect for play in the development of young children.
 We invite you to join us!